Our Local Offer for care leavers

 Who is this information for?

 To be able to get the support set out, you must have been in care for at least 13 weeks (or periods adding up to 13 weeks) which began after age 14 and included some time after your 16th birthday.
+If you have been an unaccompanied asylum seeking young person, you should also be eligible for support.
 If you are not sure whether you qualify for support, then ask your Young Person's Advisor (YPA).